-Railways, roadways, airways and waterways, not to forget pipelines, how goods get transported from one place to another is known as transportation.
-Transportation serves as one of the main factors in defining a country’s development, the transport system acts as a base for any setting’s economic structure.
-So, Transportation aids in :
+Railways, roadways, airways, and waterways are modes of transportation of goods from one place to another.
+Transportation of goods and people plays a crucial role in defining a country’s development.
+The transport system acts as a base for any setting’s economic structure.
+Therefore, transportation aids in the following:

 - Discarding regional discrepancies

-Termed as the most used mode of transport in the land of Gandhi, the roadways play an essential hand in the country’s growth.
-Road transport in India is crucial for economic development and gets claimed to be the second-largest road network worldwide.
+As the most used mode of transport in India, the roadways play an essential hand in the country’s growth.
+Road transport in India is crucial for economic development and is speculated to be the second-largest road network worldwide.

-As per section 12 of the Highways Act, 1980, the roads in India get classified in the following manner:
+As per Section 12 of the Highways Act, 1980, roads in India are classified as follows:

 - Very heavy traffic roads